 Our organisation was set up as a response to the aspirations expressed by families caring for children, young people and adults with disabilities, additional or specific needs.

 We offer services that are flexible and demonstrate a warmth for those closest to them.
-Our three Directors all have a wealth of experience in this field.
-All income raised provides direct services for the benefit of disabled children, young people, adults, and families.
+Our Directors have a wealth of experience in this field and all income raised provides direct services for the benefit of disabled children, young people, adults, and families.
 We have ambitious plans and a great deal of enthusiasm whilst retaining a prudent and sensible approach to growth.

 Entrust Care Partnership will offer social value through its governing aims of: